saweber/dotfiles/README.md

 # dotfiles

-Personal setup for MacOS and WSL2 Ubuntu Dev Environments
+Personal setup for MacOS and Linux Development Environments

 ## How to Run